mantidproject/documents/Design/VATES/IMDDimensionUpdate.md

 * What about transformations that involve a shift as well as a scale.
 For example Energy to Temperature in F.

+##Reviews##
+* This document was presented to and discussed as part of [this](https://github.com/mantidproject/documents/blob/master/Project-Management/TechnicalSteeringCommittee/meetings/2015/TSC-meeting-2015-04-21.md) SSC meeting.
+The document has been updated accordingly.